pranjalijain2509/Techagro-1/README.md

 # Techagro
-Everything can wait but not Agriculture
+"Everything can wait but not Agriculture"